garywiz/chaperone-docker/README.md

 ## Try it out

 To get a quick idea of how things work, try the LAMP image and create your own userspace development directory.
+It's best if you do this *as a normal user* that is a member of the docker group, since that will give you a good idea of how the userspace development model works.

 First, get the `chaplocal` script, a quick script which allows you to create userspace development "home directories":

     docker run -i --rm=true chapdev/chaperone-lamp --task get-chaplocal | sh